 On the other hand, a technical cycle is meant to breathe new life into existing products and components through reuse, refurbishment, and recycling.
 Consider a broken iPhone full of non-renewable metals such as copper and nickel.
 In our current system, you would probably toss your phone out and buy a new one instead of fixing it.
 But in a circular economy, you would receive incentives that make repairing your faulty phone more attractive than buying a new one.
 In this way, we can reduce waste while preserving precious resources.

-And just in case you’re wondering, MamaP’s zero waste toothbrushes make use of both biological and technical cycles.
+And just in case you’re wondering, MamaP’s low waste bamboo toothbrushes make use of both biological and technical cycles.
 In fact, all of our toothbrushes feature a fully compostable bamboo handle and easy-to-recycle nylon bristles.

 To get a better understanding of the circular economy and its cycles, head on over to the Ellen MacArthur Foundation’s eye-opening site.
 We also recommend the book “Cradle to Cradle” by Michael Braungart and William McDonough.